binte/tf-initial-setup/README.rst

     terraform init -input=false -backend-config="environments/dev/dev.backend.tfvars"
     terraform plan -var-file="environments/dev/dev.tfvars"

-4. Setup CI pipeline
+4. *Setup CI pipeline*
     #.
 On the first execution, authorisation shall be granted to the pipeline, because of the need to read values from the Pipeline group library.

 5. Set main branch policies, enforcing:
-    #. a mandatory review,
+    #. ... a mandatory review,
-    #. running the CI pipeline as a build validation step.
+    #. ... running the CI pipeline as a build validation step.

 6. Create the CI/CD pipeline that applies the plan.
+    #.
 On the first execution, authorisation shall be granted to the pipeline, because of the need to read values from the Pipeline group library.

 --------
 **TODO**